 When you get a new PC you often be amazed at how fast it boots and is generally fast with what ever you throw at it, however, in time, you find that it becomes slower especially with an increased startup time.
 The more apps and programs installed, and the more documents and files on the hard drive, the slower the computer is to start up.
 There are many factors that can cause slow Windows startup and also many methods to make Windows 10 (or older version) boot faster.
-In this blog post we will explore these different methods.
+In this blog post we will explore different methods to make your PC boot faster.

 Turn on or enable Fast Startup